 Snogeholm – A ride through history

 Around the old royal Snogeholm Castle you will find horse riding trails winding through fields, pastures and forests.
 As Snogeholm is a working farm, grazing cows will occupy the gated fields.
 Make sure your horse gets along with other animals and that you are prepared to open and close gates when needed.
 Plenty of parking for trailers as well as easy unloading and loading is provided.
-Read more about Snogeholm here and here.
-General information about horses in the area you'll find here.
+Read more about Snogeholm here.

 Riding competitions in Skåne and Southern Sweden